-Shipping companies have an obligation to get you to your final destination on the agreed terms as soon as possible and without any additional charges.
-If you want to cancel your booking, the shipping company must refund you within seven days.
 You can ask for a refund for each cancelled leg of the journey as well as for any legs that you have already travelled that no longer serve a purpose in terms of your travel plan.
-You can also ask the shipping company to get you back to the port of departure indicated on your ticket free of charge and as quickly as possible.
+You can also ask the rail company to get you back to the departure station indicated on your ticket free of charge and as quickly as possible.

 For information about filing complaints, see Complaints.